thereal-cc/CHIP8-EMU/README.md

 Basically the hello world equivalent of emulator develpment.
 This is a warmup for developing a Z80/6502 Emulator, so I hope you enjoy it!

-## Changelog (Version 1.4.4)
+## Changelog (Version 1.4.5)

-Completed most Configurable Quirks (Uncomment in main.c to enable, DISPWAIT and CLIP coming soon)
+Bug Fixes/Refactoring, plus the beginnings of a SChip Implementation.
+Likely will try to port this to the TI 84+ CE before I come back to implement Super Chip8.

 ## Installation